kjrm/personal-website/_posts/2020-07-01-A UNIFIED THEORY OF URBAN LIVING.md

 A Unified Theory of Urban Living must consider at least three (3) ways of holding an/the urban system as a theoretical object.
 It must hold the urban system as:

 1. A complex of abstract, static relationships, or INVARIANTS (macro)
-2. A complex of processes, mechanisms, or DYNAMICS (meso)
+2. A complex of processes, mechanisms, rhythms, or DYNAMICS (meso)
 3. A complex of livelihoods, or EXPERIENCES (micro)

 <br>